 - More expressive than propositional logic.

 - Consider the following argument:

-- all monitors are ready;
+- all robots are ready;

-- X12 is a monitor;
+- - X12 is a robot;

 - therefore X12 is ready.

 - Sense of this argument cannot be captured in propositional logic.

 - Propositional logic is too coarse grained to allow us to represent and reason about this kind of statement.